Convention and Competition

 Dream Team Selection:

-Encore DCS is proud to offer an amazing opportunity for elite dancers to be cast in a one-of-a-
+Encore DCS is proud to offer an amazing opportunity for advanced dancers to be cast in a one-of-a-

 kind promotional video and become a member of the Encore DCS Dream Team!
-All Encore Extreme participants age 9 and over are eligible to be chosen for the Dream Team.
+All Encore Extreme participants age 9 and over are eligible to audition for the Dream Team.

-NEW this year: Students interested in being a part of the dream team will participate in a separate dream Team Audition!
-Time TBA
+Students interested in being a part of the dream team will participate in a separate Dream Team Audition at Encore Extreme.
+(Date and Time TBA with final schedule.)

 Factors for Dream Team consideration: